naveen7252/nuls-smart-contract-maven-plugin/README.md

 # NULS Smart Contract Maven Plug-in
 Maven Plugin to interact with NULS smart contracts

-This is a custom maven plugin which enables developers to deploy and interact with NULS smart contracts which are written in Java.
+This is a custom maven plugin which enables developers to deploy and interact with NULS smart contracts with simple maven commands.

 ## What does it Do ?